Help us improve your experience.

 • If you have a DHCP server connected to an untrusted access port, DHCP won't function properly.
 In such cases, you may need to make adjustments to ensure that DHCP works as intended.
 By default, DHCP considers all trunk ports as trusted and all access ports as untrusted.

 • You need to enable VLAN on the switch for the DHCP snooping configuration to take effect.
-So you need to apply port profiles (described later in this document) to the ports.
+So, you need to create a port profile (described later in this document) with the VLAN included and apply the profile to the switch port.

 A device with a static IP address might not have a matching MAC-IP binding in the DHCP snooping database, if you have connected the device to an untrusted port on the switch.
 To check the DHCP snooping database on your switch and view the bindings, use the CLI command show dhcp-security binding.
 This command will provide you with information about the DHCP bindings recorded in the snooping database.